SavaiRavikiran/Monitoring_With_Prometheus-Grafana/main.md

 ### Add a Component Dependent on Another

-In this example, I (Ryan) will explain how I added the prerequisites exporter, which is dependent on the already existing Prometheus component, to the repository.
+In this example, will see how I added the elasticsearch exporter, which is dependent on the already existing Prometheus component, to the repository.

-For my exporter, I have a Helm chart in Harbor, and the container image required is also there.
+For my exporter, I have a Helm chart in Github, and the container image required is also there.

 Here are the steps to do: